bfidatadigipres/bfi-iiif-logging/README.md

     KeyStore and the key contained within it.
 - [`deploy`](deploy/)
-  - Contains the folder structure and configuration files required to deploy the load balancer.
+  - Contains the folder structure and configuration files required to deploy the logging platform.
 Specifically:
     - [`/etc/opt/bfi/iiif-logging/<environment>/`](deploy/etc/opt/bfi/iiif-logging/<environment>/):
       contains configuration files and assets used by the logging platform.